 Batman Returns (1992)

 The most well-known portrayal of Catwoman was that of Michelle Pfeiffer in 1992's Batman Returns.
-A timid secretary who undergoes a traumatic experience, she emerges as a sexy but psychotic criminal in a patchwork latex catsuit seeking revenge against her boss, Max Shreck.
+A timid secretary who undergoes a traumatic experience, she emerges as a sexy, self confident but psychotic criminal in a patchwork latex catsuit seeking revenge against her boss, Max Shreck.
 "Meow."

 Halle Berry played as Catwoman in the 2004 film of the same name which had little resemblance from its source material.
 The cat burglar this time is not Selina Kyle but Patience Phillips, a completely unrelated character who gains mystical cat powers after being drowned by a villain selling defective cosmetics.
 This film was negatively panned by fans and critics alike for drifting so far from the source material.
 It earned an Oscar-winner Berry a "razzie" award for Worst Actress (she accepted the "award" in person and publicly apologized for how bad the film was), and been featured on many worst-film lists.